-• PHYOX2
+PHYOX2

-- Nedosiran achieved the primary and key secondary endpoints with a statistically significant reduction in Uox - Robust Uox reduction seen in the PH1 subpopulation - PH2 results inconsistent with prior experience - Nedosiran was generally well tolerated, and its AE profile was consistent with previous studies - We expect these results to support marketing authorization applications for PH1 in the U.S. and other major markets - Planned Next Steps - Complete PHYOX4 in PH3 and announce results in October - Submit NDA to FDA for nedosiran in PH1 in Q4 2021 - Continue PHYOX7 and PHYOX8 to support label expansion - Continue to evaluate PH2 data to determine next steps - Pursue commercial out-licensing opportunities to make nedosiran available across all major markets including U.S., if approved
+- Nedosiran achieved the primary and key secondary endpoints with a statistically significant reduction in Uox - Robust Uox reduction seen in the PH1 subpopulation - Nedosiran was generally well tolerated, and its AE profile was consistent with previous studies - We expect these results to support marketing authorization applications for PH1 in the U.S. and other major markets - Planned Next Steps - Submit NDA to FDA for nedosiran in PH1 in Q4 2021 - Continue PHYOX7 and PHYOX8 to support label expansion - Out-license nedosiran for all major markets including U.S.